For Program Booklet, see page 61 of

 However,

-Rosh Hodesh, the beginning of the Biblical month, is not defined astronomically.
+Rosh Hodesh, the beginning of the Biblical month, is not simply defined by this astronomical

 The Biblical authority for